Apollo Server 3 is officially end-of-life as of 22 October 2024.

 willResolveField

 The willResolveField event fires whenever Apollo Server is about to resolve a single field during the execution of an operation.
 The handler is passed an object with four fields (source, args, context, and info) that correspond to the four positional arguments passed to resolvers.
-(Note that source corresponds to the often called parent in these docs.)
+(Note that source corresponds to the argument often called parent in these docs.)

 You provide your willResolveField handler in the object returned by your executionDidStart handler.

-Your willResolveField handler can optionally return an "end hook" function that's invoked with the 's result (or the error that it throws).
+Your willResolveField handler can optionally return an "end hook" function that's invoked with the resolver's result (or the error that it throws).
 The end hook is called when your resolver has fully resolved (e.g., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).

 willResolveField and its end hook are synchronous plugin APIs (i.e., they do not return Promises).